joshbeard/joshbeard.me-website/uses.md

 * Apple Magic Keyboard (2022).
 I've used many mechanicals and other styles over the years but can't find anything I like more than this.
 I love the low profile and the feel.
+* HP Chromebook 14a for periodic browsing.
+Runs ChromeOS and [crouton](https://github.com/dnschneid/crouton).
 * Home server: Dell PowerEdge T410 (Runs Proxmox on Debian)

 The [My Old Computers](/old-computers.html) page lists some older computers I've had.